spences10/scottspence.com/posts/2017/06/30/git-allow-unrelated-histories/index.md

 Just adding a quick note on this…

-I had a project that started off as it’s own project but it ended up needing to go into an already existing project, so I thought ok add it as a new branch on the existing project with `git remote add origin` then push the changes up to the origin then all is well with the
+I had a project that started off as it's own project but it ended up needing to go into an already existing project, so I thought ok add it as a new branch on the existing project with `git remote add origin` then push the changes up to the origin then all is well with the